Ainsley Harriott: Television work

 Harriott played the part of a GELF chief in the sci-fi comedy series Red Dwarf in 1993.
 In 1998, for the show's 10th anniversary, Harriott presented a special edition of Can't Cook, Won't Cook called Can't Smeg, Won't Smeg with the cast of the show cooking a meal while remaining in character.

-In 2000, Harriott made his debut on US television with The Ainsley Harriott Show, syndicated by Buena Vista Television, which ran for more than 100 episodes.
-Following this he went on to host Ready..
+In 2000, Harriott made his debut on United States television with The Ainsley Harriott Show, produced by Merv Griffin Entertainment and syndicated by Buena Vista Television, the series also ended in 2000.

+Harriot then went on to host Ready...
 Set...
-Cook!, the US version of Ready Steady Cook.
+Cook!, the American version of Ready Steady Cook.
 Ainsley was guest chef on Something for the Weekend on 10 May 2009 and 21 February 2010 alongside guests JLS.
 In February 2010, Harriott joined the morning show GMTV with Lorraine featuring cookery recipes.
 From 2002 until 2007, Harriott appeared in TV adverts for Fairy Liquid.

-In September 2008, Harriott took part in the genealogy documentary series Who Do You Think You Are?.
+In September 2008, Harriott took part in the genealogy documentary series Who Do You Think You Are?
 Harriott knew that his great-grandfather Ebenezer Harriott was in the colonial West India Regiment, and had assumed that they were descended from slaves.
 In Barbados, he confirmed that his great-grandfather had a distinguished military career, and learnt that he had fought on the side of the British in the Hut Tax War of 1898 – an increasingly violent series of protests against systems of taxation in Sierra Leone.
 Although Harriott had assumed that his great-great-grandfather, James Gordon Harriott, was a black slave, he was revealed to be the descendant of a long line of white slaveowners.

 Harriott appeared in the final My Family Christmas special in 2010 "Mary Christmas".
 On 11 August 2015, he was announced as the second contestant of the thirteenth series of Strictly Come Dancing.
 On 5 September 2015 it was revealed Harriott was paired with professional dancer Natalie Lowe for the thirteenth series.
 He was the fourth contestant to be voted off and finished twelfth.

 Harriott was appointed Member of the Order of the British Empire (MBE) in the 2020 New Year Honours for services to broadcasting and the culinary arts.